 and so (*) is an isomorphism.
 What this shows is that the contribution of $\im c_{H_{\alpha,L}^i}$ to $\sigma_i(C)/\sigma_{i-1}(C)$ is exactly $L_{\alpha}^*\boxtimes V_i/V_{i-1}$.
 By \cref{uniqueness_bicomodules} it follows that

 Thus we have proven the theorem whenever $L\cong L_\alpha$ for some $\alpha$.
-For the general case we write $L\cong S\otimes L_{\alpha}$ for some $\alpha$ and some simple object $S$ of $\CC$ and derive the result using \cref{associativity_bicom_iso}. \end{proof} We now obtain a generalization of the following corollary of the of the Taft-Wilson theorem for pointed coalgebras over a field. \begin{cor} Assume (C1)-(C2) and that $L,L'$ are simple right comodules such that $\dim \operatorname{Ext}^1(L,L')<\infty$.
+For the general case we write $L\cong S\otimes L_{\alpha}$ for some $\alpha$ and some simple object $S$ of $\CC$ and derive the result from \cref{associativity_bicom_iso}. \end{proof} We now obtain a generalization of the Taft-Wilson theorem for pointed coalgebras over a field. \begin{cor} Assume (C1)-(C2) and that $L,L'$ are simple right comodules such that $\dim \operatorname{Ext}^1(L,L')<\infty$.
 Then

 \end{cor}